 Azure Sentinel Playbooks are a set of actions that you can run from your Microsoft Sentinel in a specified timeline.

-You can either run it manually or you can set it like once any automation rule triggers any alerts or incidents, it will run automatically.
+You can either run it manually or set it like once any automation rule triggers any alerts or incidents.
+It will run automatically.

 Follow the below steps to create a playbook in Azure Sentinel.

 - Click on the Automation link from the left side. –> Click on + Create dropdown –> Select the Playbook with incident trigger option.